-ICJ to hear Nicaragua case against Germany for ‘facilitating Gaza genocide’
+ICJ hears Nicaragua’s case against Germany for ‘facilitating Gaza genocide’

 International Court of Justice urged to stop Berlin from providing Israel with weapons and other aid in its deadly military operation in Gaza.